Nicole Bass: World Wrestling Federation (1999)

 Bass soon joined the World Wrestling Federation (WWF), debuting as Sable's villainous bodyguard at WrestleMania XV on March 28, 1999.
 She became involved in an extended feud with Debra McMichael, which culminated in a mixed tag match pitting Bass and Val Venis against Jeff Jarrett and Debra at the 1999 WWF Over the Edge, which took place directly after the death of Owen Hart at that pay-per-view.
 On the June 7th episode of Raw Is War, Bass was then aligned with Venis until she accidentally whacked him with Jarrett's guitar after losing a bikini contest to Debra.
 The following week, she interfered in a match between Debra and Ivory, with Debra losing her Women's Championship due to Nicole's interference.

 This led to a brief alliance between Bass and Ivory, which ended abruptly when Bass left the WWF in July 1999 and filed a lawsuit against the organization for sexual harassment, claiming she was sexually assaulted backstage by Steve Lombardi.
 In 2003, the case went to court and was ultimately dismissed.

-Independent Circuit (1999–2002)
+Independent circuit (1999–2002)

-Bass continued to wrestle on the independent wrestling circuit and did bookings for public events and for personal training.
-Worked for Xtreme Pro Wrestling and Combat Zone Wrestling.
+Bass continued to wrestle on the independent wrestling circuit and did bookings for public events and for personal training while also working for Xtreme Pro Wrestling and Combat Zone Wrestling.
 She wrestled her last match in 2002.